petr-kalinin/progtexts2/python_basic_en/1_if.rst

         print("Guessed!")
     print("Program terminated")

-Here, number ``a`` is being input from keyboard, then checked if it's equal to 137, and if so,"Guessed!" is printed on the screen .
+Here, number ``a`` is being input from keyboard, then checked if it's equal to 137, and if so, "Guessed!" is printed on the screen .
 After that, regardless of ``a``'s value, "Program terminated" is printed.
 Note that ``print("Guessed!")`` is typed with an indent, therefore it will be executed only if ``a==137``, but ``print("Program terminated")`` has no indent, as it's a part of the main program, not a part of ``if``.